arkona-technologies/telemetry-template/README.md

 ![Stack Overview](.readme/whiptail.png)

+>The wizard tries to enable a simple setup on a variety of systems, so if you run into issues, please provide feedback on which system you had trouble.
+Besides providing some overview it tries to cover essential setup steps like installing a missing docker or podman installation, setting lingering for users and more.

 6. Access Grafana at [http://localhost:3000](http://localhost:3000) in your browser.
 Log in with the supplied credentials.

 7. Create dashboards in Grafana to visualize telemetry data from BLADE//runner processors.
 Take a look at the supplied Dashboards as a guide.